mojodojodev/mojodojo.dev/mojo_team_answers.md

 We like Swift enums so Mojo enums will probably become more feature complete over time.
 Enums are a different thing entirely to types, but they're basically just aliases for compile-time values.

 ### Pointers
-Mojo has an unsafe `Pointer` struct vended by the standard library for folks who know what the they are doing.
+Mojo has an unsafe `Pointer` struct vended by the standard library for folks who know what they are doing.

 ### Unsafe Code
 Mojo is (should be) safe by default, and if you want to go low-level or hacky, Mojo provides powerful tools for that as well.